INFIELD PRACTICE DRILL

 GET IT OUT!

-Too often, young players make the mistake of fielding ground balls with their mit on the ground, directly below their crotch, rather than extended out in front of them.
+Too often, young players make the mistake of fielding ground balls with their glove on the ground, directly below their knees, rather than extended out in front of them.
 This drill helps ensure proper extension.

 Lay a bat on the ground perpendicular to a line of players.
 The first player in line should be 6-8 feet from the bat in a ready position.
 Coach is 8-10 from the bat, opposite the players.
 Coach rolls ball toward the bat.
-Player must approach the ground ball and assume a good fielding position right at the bat, without his feet touching or going over it.
-In order to prevent the ball from rolling into the bat the player must have his glove extended, rather than hanging directly down below his crotch.
-Once player secures the ball he sprints forward and places the ball at the feet of the coach who is already rolling a ball to the next player.
+Player must approach the ground ball and assume a good fielding position right at the bat, without her feet touching or going over it.
+In order to prevent the ball from rolling into the bat the player must have her glove extended, rather than hanging directly down below her knees.
+Once the player secures the ball she sprints forward and places the ball at the feet of the coach who is already rolling a ball to the next player.
 Continue until all players have had sufficient reps.

 HAT IN MOUTH